La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

 ### Special Features of Infinitives

 In an infinitive the previous argument is replicated by default as the infinitive's first argument, while the first argument of a subordinate clause comes normally from the restricted phrase.
-Hence numbered cases skip over the first argument, and you must use the caselink _so_ for any explicit first case in an infinitive or subordinate clause.
-In an infinitive with _vo_ a predicate is made out of the sub-sentence that follows, including arguments and clauses.
-In the rare case where a sub-phrase (like a subordinate clause) must go on the infinitive predicate rather than into the sub-sentence, you can put a prefix before _vo_ , like an article, and put the clause between the article and _vo_.
+Hence numbered cases skip over the first argument, and you must use the caselink _<span class="latex">so</span>_ for any explicit first case in an infinitive or subordinate clause.
+In an infinitive with _<span class="latex">vo</span>_ a predicate is made out of the sub-sentence that follows, including arguments and clauses.
+In the rare case where a sub-phrase (like a subordinate clause) must go on the infinitive predicate rather than into the sub-sentence, you can put a prefix before _<span class="latex">vo</span>_ , like an article, and put the clause between the article and _<span class="latex">vo</span>_.

-When an infinitive with _vo_ is an argument, the main sentence asserts the relation of arguments to the infinitive's events, but does not make a separate assertion of those events.
-To additionally assert or deny the sub-phrase, use _ge_ or _go_ respectively.
+When an infinitive with _<span class="latex">vo</span>_ is an argument, the main sentence asserts the relation of arguments to the infinitive's events, but does not make a separate assertion of those events.
+To additionally assert or deny the sub-phrase, use _<span class="latex">ge</span>_ or _<span class="latex">go</span>_ respectively.
 For example:

 >